mtaimoorkhan/jml4sec/OpenSecMonitor/OpenJML21/README.md

 - `-OpenJMLSec_SourceFolder=` the location to the source folder of the project, default is `"./"`.
 - `-OpenJMLSec_openjml=` the location to the openjml bash script, default is `"openjml"`.

+Additionally, the compiled versions of initial source of the files must be on the class path or their specification must be place within the `specs` folder.
+The reason for this is when looking for external classes (such as packages or modules), OpenJML will attempt to initially look within the `specs` folder to find the specifications for this external class.
+If this fails, it will then look on the `classpath` for this file and any OpenJML comments within that class.

 # Classes